-Near the end, the five remaining survivors, having exhausting all their ammunitions, made a bayonet charge at their enemies.
-Two died from enemy gunfire; the rest wrestled to the ground and asked to surrender.
-They did so on the condition that they be allowed to keep their regimental colors, weapons and equipment along with a promise that their wounded lieutenant be taken care of.
+Near the end, the five remaining survivors, having exhausted all their ammunition, made a bayonet charge at their enemies.
+Two died from enemy gunfire; the rest were wrestled to the ground and asked to surrender.
+They did so on the condition that they be allowed to keep their regimental colors, weapons and equipment along with a promise that their wounded lieutenant is taken care of.
 The Mexicans bemused nonetheless complied, with their Commander, on looking at the trio, exclaiming, “These are not men!
 They are demons!”

 5. Battle of Shiroyama 1877 CE

 In a battle worthy of legends, the remnants of samurai rebels made their last stand against the vastly superior Imperial Japanese army supported by artillery and warships.
 Outgunned and surrounded, the 300 or so samurai chose to preserve their honor rather than surrender.